taca/redirect/README.md

 * Browser/browser version redirect: Allows visitors from eg. iPhone or Internet Explorer 6 to be redirected to a specific page (can be done just once using a cookie)
 * OS redirect: Allows internal or external redirects based on the client OS (Windows, Mac, iOS, Android, ...)

+## LICENSE

+License is the same as Contao; GNU LGPL 2 or later.